 Bob is a sub-adult green turtle that was found badly injured in November 2014 and brought to the Aquarium by the Department of Environmental Affairs for rehabilitation.
 His injuries were extensive, and he began to exhibit signs of neurological damage, such as blindness and difficulty breathing.
 Due to the Aquarium staff’s incredible efforts, Bob’s life was saved.
 Unfortunately, Bob cannot be released due to his partial blindness – meaning almost certain death in the wild.

 The Two Oceans Aquarium makes every effort to ensure that rescued sea turtles can be released back into their natural habitats as soon as they are healthy enough to do so safely.
 A great example of these efforts is Otto, a critically endangered hawksbill turtle that was rehabilitated by the Aquarium after being rescued in 2014.
 A tracking device attached to Otto's carapace allowed her to play a vital role in sea turtle research and future conservation efforts.
+We are now tracking several other released turtles, including the huge and iconic loggerhead Yoshi as they travel thousands of kilometres out in their ocean home.

 I love them!
 What can I do to help save sea turtles?